MightyJoeW/getScriptOrDieTryin/content/blog/Is-Math-Needed-For-Web-Development/index.md

 Do you need to know math to use CSS? <strong>No</strong> <br />
 Do you need to know math to use JavaScript? <strong>At least basic algebra</strong>

-HTML and CSS alone are vast languages that are capable of creating beautiful web experiences, complete with special effects and stunning visuals without any math.
+HTML and CSS alone are vast languages that are capable of creating beautiful web experiences, complete with modern styles and stunning visuals without any math.

 Although JavaScript does require a basic understanding of algebra, you absolutely do not need to be a math guru to create awesome sites and apps.